seiyaku

 National Guard (present)

 There is slight similarity with the German Balkenkreuz.
-More poignant, however, is the strikingly close similarity in the types of emblem.
+More poignant, however, is the strikingly close similarity in the emblems' construction.
 The Luftwaffe used a Christian cross yet was not a Christian organisation and the Latvian Air Force used a pagan emblem yet they were not a Pagan organisation.

 Auseklis